 When Noel Wood is not charming customers and making a mean cup of coffee at Starbucks, you will find her laughing with her friends or leading Westside in worship on Sundays.
 The very definition of a “people-person”, Noel thrives in social settings.
 Her enthusiasm and honesty make those around her feel at ease, and people often feel completely comfortable being themselves in her presence.
 She is fascinated by the stories of other people, and loves getting to know those who are different from her.
 “Knowing people is my passion,” she says.
 It only makes sense that she is an interviewer for the Story Team at Westside, and is working on starting an event-planning business.
 People are drawn to Noel like a magnet, and rightfully so.
 Looking at Noel now, you would never suspect that a family crisis in her teen years could have robbed her of this vibrant and contagious love of people.

-Noel became a “pastor’s kid” as a 4 year old, when she and her family moved to a small town in Washington to plant a church.This was a tight-knit community where everyone’s lives intersected: “Everyone knew what was going on in everyone else’s life,” Noel explains, “you were under a magnifying glass.”
+Noel became a “pastor’s kid” as a 4 year old, when she and her family moved to a small town to plant a church.This was a tight-knit community where everyone’s lives intersected: “Everyone knew what was going on in everyone else’s life,” Noel explains, “you were under a magnifying glass.”
 Noel’s parents pastored faithfully for many years in this community, until one day, she recalls, everything shifted.
 “I was only 13, but I knew some of what was going on…we’re such a close family that we can’t hide things from each other.”
-What Noel then discovered shook her: trusted friends had approached her parents, wrongly accusing them of stealing money from the church they led and loved.
+What Noel then discovered shook her: friends had approached her parents with misguided concerns about financial management in the church they led and loved.
 “My parents have more integrity than anyone I know…I was confused.
 I remember asking them, ‘Did you?'”

-The accusations were false, but the ramifications for the Wood family were devastating.
-Not only did Noel watch her parents grapple with the pain of betrayal, but her own peers would call and verbally attack her.
+The concerns were wrong, but the ramifications for the Wood family were devastating.
+Not only did Noel watch her parents grapple with the pain of the situation, but her own peers would call and verbally attack her.
 The wound on Noel’s tender, young heart went deep. “[This was] one of the first adult things that happened to me.
 It has affected the way that I view and treat people to this day.
 I have a hard time trusting people, and I think I can honestly say it started there.”
-The rift in their church necessitated that Noel’s family move to Oregon, where they hoped to begin to heal from the trauma of lost relationships and wrongfully defamed character.
+The division within the church seemed irreparable.
+Noel’s grandpa was very sick and the family decided to move to Oregon to be close to him and and to begin the process of healing from the trauma of lost relationship and wounded character.